akka/akka/akka-docs-new/src/main/paradox/guide/actors-intro.md

 that protect the invariant nature of its encapsulated data.

-For example, operations on an ordered binary tree implementation must not allow violation of the tree ordering constraint.
+For example, operations on an ordered binary tree implementation must not allow violation of the tree ordering invariant.
 Callers rely on the ordering being intact.
 For example, when querying the tree for a certain piece of data, you need to be able to rely on this constraint.

 When we analyze OOP runtime behavior, we sometimes draw a message sequence chart showing the interactions of